This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-This soup is a very rich and hearty meal on its own.
-I will usually toss a green salad together to serve on the side because you really don’t need much else.
+This soup is a rich and hearty meal on its own, so I will usually toss a quick salad together to serve on the side.
+Air fryer green beans or roasted broccoli would also be delicious sides.

 To serve, I like to top each bowl with crispy bacon, shredded cheddar, sliced green onions, and a dollop of sour cream.
 Just like a regular baked potato!